tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 ## Follow the OpenAPI tutorial

-The OpenAPI tutorial has 8 steps.
+The OpenAPI tutorial has eight steps.
 Each step corresponds with one of the root-level objects in the OpenAPI document.

 * [Step 1: The openapi object](pubapis_openapi_step1_openapi_object.html)
 * [Step 2: The info object](pubapis_openapi_step2_info_object.html)